SamPatt/gg-geojson/README.md

 - All fields support null values for gradual data entry
 - Quintile scales use 1-5 range (1=lowest, 5=highest)
 - Arrays support multiple values per country
 - Original files are never modified, only copied to geometa folder
+- Large original GeoJSON files are excluded from git (see .gitignore)